 Often DLCs following big releases like Panzer Corps 2 aren’t able to live up to the hype or content of the core game.
-However, I can safely say not only did Spanish Civil War lived up to my expectation but also surpassed it.
+However, I can safely say not only did the Spanish Civil War live up to my expectation but also surpassed them.

 Slitherine calls this new line of DLCs Axis Operation Series.
 Each of the DLC delves deeper into a particular conflict featuring detailed, and longer narratives, delivered in concert with historically accurate units and tons of dialogue from all sides of the battle to create a cohesive experience.

 Spanish Civil War is the first installment of the Panzer Corp’s Axis operation series, placing you in charge of leading the Spanish nationalist forces to victory in the raging battles from July 1936 – March 1939 with 16 scenarios stretching throughout the entire conflict in Spain.